jblotus/explosivewebsprogramming/source/_posts/2013-01-13-common-javascript-gotchas.md

 <p>
-  For many years, <strong>ECMAScript 3</strong> has been the standard in most browsers, but more recently <strong>ECMAScript 5</strong> has made it&#8217;s way into most modern browsers (IE is still lagging behind).
+  For many years, <strong>ECMAScript 3</strong> has been the standard in most browsers, but more recently <strong>ECMAScript 5</strong> has made it's way into most modern browsers (IE is still lagging behind).
 ECMAScript 5 introduced a lot of common sense features to JavaScript and some native methods that you previously relied upon a library for, such as <code>String.trim()</code> and <code>Array.forEach()</code>.
-The problem is you still can&#8217;t rely on these methods being available in browser environments if you have users that are using Internet Explorer.
+The problem is you still can't rely on these methods being available in browser environments if you have users that are using Internet Explorer.
 </p>